 |Piotr BECZALA, Tenor

-Piotr Beczala* is acknowledged as one of the most vocally exciting, impressive, and sought-after lyric tenors of our time.
-The Polish-born artist is repeatedly acclaimed by audiences and critics alike for not only the beauty of his voice, but also for his ardent commitment to each character he portrays.
+Piotr Beczala is widely acknowledged as one of the most exciting, impressive, and sought-after lyric tenors of our time.
+The Polish-born artist is acclaimed by audiences and critics alike for not only the beauty of his voice, but also for his ardent commitment to each character he portrays.

-Mr. Beczala's 2011-12 season finds the tenor in many of the world's music capitals, beginning in Switzerland with the company which has long-served as his artistic home, the Zürich Opera, where he is initially heard as the Duca di Mantova in Rigoletto (Sep.
-14-22) with Diana Damrau and Leo Nucci; three subsequent company engagements follow in the spring.
-For his first time at the Gran Teatre de Liceu he participates in concert performances of Faust (Oct.
-7-28); Krassimira Stoyanova and Erwin Schrott share the spotlight.
-At the Royal Opera, Covent Garden he appears as Alfredo in La traviata, with Ailyn Pérez and Simon Keenlyside co-starring (Nov.
-25m-Dec.
-20).
-He rings out the old year with a pair of New Years' Eve all-Lehár concerts at Dresden's Semperoper with Christian Thielemann leading the Sächische Staatskappelle (Dec.
-30-31).
-These performances will be televised and released in CD and DVD formats by Deutsche Grammophon (Scheduled for a February '12 release).
+Mr. Beczala’s 2011-12 season found the tenor in many of the world’s music capitals, beginning in Switzerland with the company which had long-served as his artistic home, the Zürich Opera, where he was initially heard as the Duca di Mantova in Rigoletto with Diana Damrau and Leo Nucci; three subsequent company engagements followed in the spring.
+For his first time at the Gran Teatre de Liceu he participated in concert performances of Faust; Krassimira Stoyanova and Erwin Schrott share the spotlight.
+At the Royal Opera, Covent Garden he appeared as Alfredo in La traviata, with Ailyn Pérez and Simon Keenlyside co-starring.
+He rang out the old year with a pair of New Years’ Eve all-Lehár concerts at Dresden’s Semperoper with Christian Thielemann leading the Sächsische Staatskapelle.
+These performances were televised and released in CD and DVD formats by Deutsche Grammophon in January 2012.

 Piotr Beczala was born in Czechowice-Dziedzice in Southern Poland and received his initial vocal training at the Katowice Academy of Music, where he was given instruction by such illustrious singers as Pavel Lisitsian and Sena Jurinac.
 His first engagement was at the Landestheater Linz and in 1997 he became a company member of the Zürich Opera, a distinction he still enjoys.
 During that time he appeared in a wide array of lyric roles, providing an excellent foundation for his subsequent development into the major artist he is today.